Find synonyms Find exact match

 Some recommend that SLND be considered in patients who are undergoing breast conserving therapy or mastectomy for DCIS only if the risk of node metastases is increased, as with extensive high-grade DCIS, a strong suspicion of invasive disease based upon ancillary imaging, or documented microinvasive disease in the core biopsy .
 However, if a partial mastectomy is performed and invasive disease is identified, a SLND can be done as a separate operation.
 This approach can minimize unnecessary morbidity, since SLND can be associated with complications.
 SLND is generally performed if microinvasion is found in the breast biopsy or if mastectomy is required for extensive or multifocal DCIS, where the risk of an occult invasive component is increased.
 If metastases are found on SLND, the disease stage would change accordingly [143,144].
 (See "Breast ductal carcinoma in situ: Epidemiology, clinical manifestations, and diagnosis" and "Ductal carcinoma in situ: Treatment and prognosis" and "Microinvasive breast carcinoma" and "Tumor node metastasis (TNM) staging classification for breast cancer".)

-Pregnancy — The safety and test performance of SLND during pregnancy has not been fully evaluated.
-Supravital dyes such as isosulfan blue dye should not be administered to pregnant women.
-Available data suggests that the dose of radiation to the fetus is minimal using radiocolloid during SLND and 2011 NCCN guidelines conclude that radiocolloid is safe during pregnancy [15,145,146].
-Nonetheless, 2005 guidelines from ASCO recommend against the use of SLND in pregnant women with early stage breast cancer .
+Available data suggest that the dose of radiation to the fetus is minimal using radiocolloid during SLND and 2011 NCCN guidelines conclude that radiocolloid is safe during pregnancy [15,147,148].
+Nonetheless, 2014 guidelines from ASCO recommend against the use of SLND in pregnant women .
+We advise administration of radiocolloid during pregnancy with discretion and in the clinical setting where the management of the patient would be significantly altered based upon the status of the SLN.
 (See "Gestational breast cancer: Epidemiology and diagnosis".)

 Previous breast or axillary surgery for nonmalignant conditions — The feasibility of SLND in women who have undergone other non-oncologic types of breast surgery such as reduction mammoplasty or augmentation with breast implants is unclear.
 The expert panel convened by ASCO did not make a recommendation for or against SLND in women who have had breast reduction or augmentation because of insufficient data .
 They suggested that if SLND were considered in this setting that it might best be performed with preoperative lymphoscintigraphy.
 (See "Sentinel lymph node biopsy in breast cancer: Techniques".)